graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 _GraphQL response_ does not include the {data} entry is one in which the {errors} entry is populated.

-If the GraphQL request is invalid (e.g. it is malformed, or does not pass validation) then the server SHOULD reply with `400` status code.
+If the request is not a well-formed _GraphQL-over-HTTP request_, or it does not pass validation, then the server SHOULD reply with `400` status code.

 If the client is not permitted to issue the GraphQL request then the server SHOULD reply with `403`, `401` or similar appropriate status code.